marcusbritanicus/NewBreeze/README.md

 * Large paths run away from BreadCrumbs Bar
 * Some issues with cut-copy-paste files and folders
 * Issues with delete folders
+* Tree View does not handle custom menu events
+* Okular doesnot show up in the context menu (because of the .desktop structure)

 ### Upcoming
 * File/folder delete GUI